-First many animals eat plastic trash mistaking it for food.
+First many animals eat plastic trash mistaking it for food or eating waste food from plastic bags.
 In March 2013 a sperm whale washed up on Spain’s South Coast was found to consumed 59 different plastic items including transparent sheeting used to build greenhouses in Almeria and Grenada, plastic bags, nine meters of rope, hosepipe, flower pots, and a plastic spray canister.
 Cause of death was intestinal blockage.

 Turtles, fish and seabirds all eat plastic and suffer as a consequence.

 Even if the plastic doesn’t kill outright, a diet of plastic has no nutritional value.
 Animals that eat plastic are found to be underdeveloped and underweight.
 “Dr. Jennifer Lavers found 270 pieces of plastic inside an 80 day old Flesh-footed shearwater chick last year.
 She’s also found that 100% of this species on Lord Howe Island contain plastic.
 Populations have already declined by more than 50% in the past 35 years.
 We need to find out more, before it’s too late.”

 Micro bits of plastic may be killing the tiny creatures.
 Traditional plastics degrade rather than biodegrade, which means they simply break up and fall apart into smaller pieces.
 The plastic has not changed its structure as such – merely fragmented.
 These particles are called micro plastics and are being found in the oceans in ever-increasing quantities.
 Aquatic microorganisms such as plankton can also mistake micro plastic particles for food and subsequently be killed by the adverse effects of the particle on the organism’s digestive tract.